stweiz/aws-ecr-gitlab/README.md

 ### .gitlab-ci.yml

-This is an example of a ready to go Docker build entry in the .gitlab-ci.yml for building a Docker image and pushing it to the ECR:
+This is an example of a ready to go Docker build entry in the .gitlab-ci.yml for building a Docker image and pushing it to an existing ECR:

 ```yaml
 docker-build-master: